AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Ductal carcinoma insitu/Ch4_2nd.md

 of the skin.
 A nipple-sparing mastectomy preserves the nipple-areola complex (NAC) and the skin.
 Not everyone is a candidate for nipple-sparing mastectomy.
-You might choose to have a Àat closure or breast reconstruction after a mastectomy.
+You might chooseto have closure or breast reconstruction after a mastectomy.

- Cancer may be found at the surgical margin.
+- Cancer may be found at the surgical margin.
- The tumor might be large, too big, or
+- The tumor might be large, too big, or
 Widespread.
- You may be at risk of developing a second cancer.
+- You may be at risk of developing a second cancer.
- You might have a health issue.
+- You might have a health issue.
- You may want a mastectomy.
+- You may want a mastectomy.
- You may not be able to receive radiation to the breast area.
+- You may not be able to receive radiation to the breast area.

 A sentinel lymph node biopsy (SLNB) is done